-Note: It is also possible to import data through Multicast.
+A Note: It is also possible to import data through Multicast.
 This method is not recommended as it can pollute the network.

-This section contains information on the following use-cases:
+This page contains information on the following:

 - SHM over TCP

 - To Use TCP for SHM

-- · SHM over UDP
+- SHM over UDP

-- · To Use UDP for SHM
+- To Use UDP for SHM

-- Plugin API
+- · Plug-in API

 - Command Interface

 - Command Examples

-8.1.1 SHM over TCP
+11.1.1 SHM over TCP

-The SHM TCP communication protocol guarantees a reliable delivery of packages.
-It is a much more efficient than the Command Interface, but not as fast as SHM over UDPI.
+The SHM TCP communication protocol quarantees a reliable delivery of packages.
+It is a much more efficient than the Command Interface, but not as fast as SHM over UDP.